local-seo17 min read

 • Hours of operation: Include regular hours, special hours for holidays, and 'more hours' for specific services if applicable

-• Phone number: Use a local number that matches your website (forwarding numbers can cause ranking issues)
+• Phone number: Use a local number that matches your website when possible; avoid tracking setups that confuse customers or create inconsistent citations

 • Website URL: Link to your homepage or a dedicated landing page for local customers